taoef1k/spring-demo/README.md

 - Extract zip file into separate folder

 ## Usage
-The system allow input in two ways.
-###### 1. It provide with an interactive command prompt based shell where commands can be typed in.

 > Go to extract folder
 > Run with command below
 ```shell